Herbs, Holism and Science

 Classical herbal medicine utilises the Hippocratic principles of treating the person, not the disease; evaluating the whole lifestyle as well as the emotional and the detailed environment of each patient, not just the physical symptoms.

 Today, the practice of herbal medicine is supported by an ever-increasing the amount of scientific and clinical research and is useful in the treatment of many, many health conditions.

 Herbal Medicine can be used alone as a single therapy or combined with other natural remedies.

 Every culture has a unique herbal medicine system

-Herbal Medicine (also known as Botanical Medicine and Phytomedicine) can be prescribed as tinctures, dried herb capsules, pills, teas and food.
-They may also be applied to the body externally in the form of salves, ointments and poultices among others.
+Herbal Medicine (also known as Botanical Medicine and Phytomedicine) are prescribed and dispensed as tinctures, dried herb capsules, pills, teas and food.
+They may also be applied to the body externally in the form of salves, ointments and poultices, among others.

 Herbs contain a complex range of naturally occurring vitamins, minerals and chemicals (phytochemicals) that have a unique biological activity.